How to Tick-Proof Your Yard and Prevent Lyme Disease

-Creating a tick-proof yard is one of the most effective ways to lower the risk of tick bites and Lyme disease.
+Creating a tick-proof yard is one of the most effective ways to reduce tick bites and lower the risk of Lyme disease.
 Ticks thrive in shady, moist, overgrown environments—and by making small changes to your landscaping, you can make your yard far less welcoming to them.

 Here’s a step-by-step guide to help keep ticks away from your outdoor spaces.